Applying for a masters degree course

 Please download the news bulletin script below.
 Read the script, record a bulletin, and include this recording with your application as an mp3 or wav file.

-Starting with applications for the 2020-21 academic year, applications for MA Global Journalism and MA International Public and Political Communication will be assessed using the University's staged admissions process.
+Applications for MA Global Journalism and MA International Public and Political Communication are be assessed using the University's staged admissions process.
 This involves a series of application and decision deadlines through the year.

 In some cases, because of the high volume of applications we receive, we may need more time to assess your application.
 If this is the case, we will assess your application in the next stage.
 We will let you know if we intend to do this.